evaliu2002/PetMyDog/README.md

 invitation system for meetups, a like system for owners and petters for safety precautions, filtering system, and redirection to other social media platforms (e.g., instagram, facebook).

+### Operational Use Case(s)

+The user can now login/sign up using Google Login.
+Once the user logs in/signs up, the user is redirected back to the login/sign up page where they can press the button to redirect their page to the find dogs page.
+The find dogs page displays a map with a marker of the user's current location, a 500 meter circle around the user's marker, and lists all the nearby dogs within 500 meters of the user's location.
+The user can press the dog and is redirected to the selected dog page where information about the dog is displayed.

 ### Layout of the repository

 All the code will be contained in the main directory.
 The main directory is divided into front